Secodis/TSS-WEB/Controls/SSDLC_Security-Tests.md

 2. **Automate Tests:** Where possible, security tests SHOULD be executed automatically and continuously (e.g. within CI and CD pipelines).
 For *risk class >= [HIGH]*, security testing tools MUST be integrated in the build pipeline and enforce security requirements & security testing.

-3. **Provide Immediate Feedback:** Tests SHOULD fail-fast and produce immediate feedback to developers where possible.
+3. **Provide Immediate Feedback:** Tests SHOULD fail fast and produce immediate feedback to developers where possible.

-4. **Enforce a Consistant Test Policy:** Test SHOULD be reproducible and executed against a consistent test policy in all stages.
+4. **Enforce a Consistent Test Policy:** Test SHOULD be reproducible and executed against a consistent test policy in all stages.

-5. **Allow Local Testability:** Developers SHOULD be able to run automated test locally against the applicable test policy (dry runs).
+5. **Allow Local Testability:** Developers SHOULD be able to run automated tests locally against the applicable test policy (dry runs).

 6. **Restrict The Use of Production Data:** Test data MUST NOT contain confidential or personal (PII) data references.